scalar-labs/scalardl/docs/how-to-write-contract.md

 * Use `asset_id` or `asset_ids` to refer to assets for backward-compatibility
 * Define `asset_id` with some rules when you want to group assets

+## More samples

+You can find more contract samples in [caliper-benchmarks](https://github.com/scalar-labs/caliper-benchmarks/tree/scalardl/src/scalardl/src/main/java/com/example/contract).

 ## References

 * [Getting started](getting-started.md)